Nanolx/NanoDroid/README.md

   * Patcher works if your ROM's services.jar already contains classes.dex
      * [> Deodex Instructions](doc/DeodexServices.md)

-earlier versions will never officially be supported (you may still report bugs, though).
+Earlier versions will never officially be supported (you may still report bugs, though).
 Future versions will be officially supported, eventually.

 ## Recommended Thirdparty Projects